-Just as conclusions grow out of interpretations of the facts, recommendations grow out of conclusions.
+Just as conclusions grow out of interpretations of the facts, recommendations grow out of findings.
 They answer the readers' question, "If your conclusions are valid, what should we do?"

 As mentioned above, you can help your readers immensely by stating your major recommendations at the beginning of your report.
-In short reports where you can state your recommendations in a few words or sentences, this may be the only place you need to present them.
 On the other hand, if your communication is long or if a full discussion of your recommendations requires much space, you can summarize your recommendations generally at the beginning of your report and then treat them more extensively at the end.

-Although readers usually want recommendations in reports, you may encounter some situations in which you will not want to include them.
-That might happen, for instance in either of the two following situations:
+Although readers usually want recommendations in reports, you may encounter situations where you will not want to include them.
+That might happen, for instance, in either of the two following cases:

-- The decision being made is clearly beyond your competence and you have been asked to provide only a small part of the information your readers need to make the decision. - You are working in a situation where the responsibility for making recommendation belongs to your boss or other people.
+- The decision being made is clearly beyond your competence, and you have been asked to provide only a small part of the information your readers need to make the decision. - You are working in a situation where the responsibility for making recommendations belongs to your boss or other people.